 ‘Make sure you walk up Takeshita Street on your way to the train station so everyone can get a good look at you . . . and enjoy the attention,’ Junko cried out to me as I turned and bowed one more time before shutting the door to the shop and puffing up my skirt, ready to wow the crowds as I made my way to the train station.

 It was seven thirty p.m. when I arrived home and I could smell the inviting aroma of my mother’s cooking as I made my way from the entrance of our house and into the kitchen.
-My mother was standing stirring a pot of curry and chatting with my father who was still in his suit.
+My mum was standing stirring a pot of curry and chatting with my father who was still in his suit.
 He’d obviously just returned home from work.
-My father saw me first when I walked into the kitchen and I laughed watching the startled expression on his face.
+It was my dad who saw me first when I walked into the kitchen and I laughed watching the startled expression on his face.
 I was pleased he didn’t recognise me for a moment.

 ‘What are you wearing Kimiko-chan?’ he roared at me in disbelief.
 ‘You look silly.’

 My father shook his head from side to side as he watched me perform a playful curtsey.
 I felt like such an actress in these clothes.
 I also enjoyed watching my mother as she laughed at my father’s reaction and this encouraged me to curtsey again.

 ‘Kimiko-chan, you look gorgeous!’ said my mother.
 ‘I suppose the interview at the shop in Harajuku went well.’
 She stopped stirring the curry and looked me up and down with big eyes that were full of surprise but also approval.

 I knew my mother would appreciate my new look.
 ‘Yes, it went very well,’ I replied as I dropped the My Cute Kawaii Boutique shopping bag on the dining room table.
 ‘I’m wearing the clothes I’ll be selling at my new job.
 I get to wear a different outfit every time I go to work.’